 Some 'free' games might ask your child to fill out lots of details before they can play and then illegally rent or sell this data on to others.

 Switch off or adjust settings using GPS or location tracking

 Lots of apps and social networking sites use software to locate where the user is.
 Children and young people can also reveal their location by tagging photos, such as on Instagram, or checking in on Facebook or Foursquare.

 This means that people can find out where your child lives, socialises, works or studies.

 Many online games are free but offer the chance to buy items such as extra lives or new levels.
 So children may run up big bills without realising.

 Gambling sites have strict measures to make sure that their users are adults, but young people aged 18 and over could be enticed by offers and prizes on gambling websites and build up large debts.

 Talking to your child is one of the best ways to keep them safe.
-You can also use parental controls on social networks, online games and browsers or software that can filter or monitor what your child can see.
+You can also use parental controls on social networks, online games and browsers and on both hardware and software that can filter or monitor what your child can see.

-Preventing your children from using the internet or mobile phones won't keep them safe online, so it's important to have conversations that help your child understand how to stay safe and what to do if they ever feel scared or uncomfortable.
+Preventing your children from using the internet or mobile phones won't keep them safe in the long run, so it's important to have conversations that help your child understand how to stay safe and what to do if they ever feel scared or uncomfortable.